KULeuven-MICAS/snitch_cluster/target/snitch_cluster/README.md

 ### Debugging and benchmarking

 When you run the simulation, every core will log all the instructions it executes (along with additional information, such as the value of the registers before/after the instruction) in a trace file, located in the `target/snitch_cluster/logs` directory.
 The traces are identified by their hart ID, that is a unique ID for every hardware thread (hart) in a RISC-V system (and since all our cores have a single thread that is a unique ID per core)

+You need to install `spike-dasm` first.
+After making the hardware build, it should create a `work-vlt` directory.
+Do the following to install `spike-dasm`:

+1. Go to: `target/snitch_cluster/work-vlt/riscv-isa-sim`
+2. Do: `./configure --prefix="/opt/spike"`
+3. Do: `make install`
+4. Add to path `export PATH="/opt/spike/bin:$PATH"`

 The simulation logs the traces in a non-human readable format with `.dasm` extension.
 To convert these to a human-readable form run: